Grandma’s Sticky Cinnamon Pecan Rolls With A Brandy Glaze

 Well, I tell a lie.
 I was amused…Well amused!
 I was on the floor with her, laughing hysterically with some mild form of shock.
 My grandmother watches this stuff?!

-Altough my grandmother is Pensylvania Dutch and this recipe is a Pensylvania Dutch recipe, it is not exactly hers.
+Although my grandmother is Pennsylvania Dutch and this recipe is a Pennsylvania Dutch recipe, it is not exactly hers.
 The following recipe went into my grandma’s repertoire, in the 1960’s!
 My grandparents lived in Richardson, Texas at the time and were next door neighbors to a chef named Gladis Gensen.
 Gladis was compiling a recipe clipping book for the area and this recipe was in it.
-It is not sure if Gladis developed the recipe or if the recipe was contributed to the book by someone else, but granpa thinks it was Gladis’ own recipe.
+It is not sure if Gladis developed the recipe or if the recipe was contributed to the book by someone else, but grandpa thinks it was Gladis’ own recipe.

-(Grandma Phyllis, mom, me in the top right, Addie and Joslin-my sisters)
+(Grandma Phyllis, mom Cindy, me in the top right, Addie, and Joslin-my sisters)

 My grandmother originally began gifting these the week after thanksgiving but so many people started asking for them before so she & my mother now start gifting them on November first.
 Grandma used to even gift batches to the U.S Postal Service because she wanted to show her thanks in delivering her mail.
 How cool is she?!